 Beans And Pulses/ Vegan African/Vegetarian/ vegetarian/ West African Food

-Red Red, Ghanaian Bean Stew (Vegan, Vegetarian, Gluten-Free)
+Red Red, Ghanaian Bean Stew with Fried Plantain

 Red red bean

-Red red is a Ghanaian bean stew served with a side of fried plantains and often garnished with gari, a coarse toasted cassava flour.
-It makes an altogether delightful dish, that is perfectly suitable for vegans and vegetarians alike, and is naturally gluten-free.
-If you would like to try something new, have a go at this.
+Red red is a Ghanaian bean stew made with black-eyed peas, onions, tomatoes and red palm oil, traditionally served with a side of fried plantains and a sprinkling of gari.
+For those not familiar with it, gari is a coarse toasted cassava flour.
+It makes an altogether delightful dish that is perfectly suitable for vegans and vegetarians alike, and is naturally gluten-free.
+It is one of the simplest ways to experience the flavours of Ghanaian cooking, so if you would like to try something new, have a go at this.

 Red Red, Ghanaian Bean Stew Garnished With Gari

-I don’t remember being very fond of red red as a child, but for some reason the older I get, the fonder I grow.
-My mother used to make this dish, using a red type of bean I now know was red cowpeas.
-It makes me wonder whether, as we grow older, we tend to gravitate towards the things that remind us most of home and our childhood.
-Perhaps this is why I think of red red so fondly now.
-Regardless of all those ponderings, it is a truly tasty and comforting dish.
+I don’t remember being very fond of red red as a child, but for some reason the older I get, the fonder of it I become.
+It makes me wonder whether we gravitate towards the things that remind us most of home and our childhood when we are far away.
+My mother used to make this dish for us and now whenever I make red red, I think of her.
+Red red is a truly tasty and comforting dish.

 What are the essential ingredients?